pixjuan/treadmill-control/README.md

 Dependencies:
 -------------

-- Timer module for the Arduino code, can be downloaded athttp://playground.arduino.cc/Code/Timer
+- Timer module for the Arduino code, can be downloaded at http://playground.arduino.cc/Code/Timer
-- matplotlib, cand be sintalled with : pip install matplotlib
+- matplotlib, can be intalled with : pip install matplotlib
 - socat, on debian derivatives, it can be installed with : apt-get install socat

 The other details are on the HackaDay project page : https://hackaday.io/project/25881-keyboard-controlled-treadmilldesk

 Configuration: